 Determined to live a semblance of an independent life, despite the challenges of not possessing a car or drivers' license, I was a frequent user of the local public transit system.
 One bus line, the VVTA #21, served the area every 90 minutes.
 They even provided service to Wrightwood- provided you made advanced reservations, at least 24 hours ahead of time.
 I managed to get to work, the mall, and even a date or two, but I was certainly among a very, very small class of transit users in the area.

 After I moved down to Riverside to pursue my education at UCR, I spent one year in the dorms without a car.
-My then-girlfriend (we've been happily married for 5 [edit: as of writing, we're up to 7 and counting] years now) lived in Ontario, so we spent many hours on buses and trains either getting to each other or spending time with each other.
+My then-girlfriend (we've been happily married for 5 [edit: we're up to 8 and counting] years now) lived in Ontario, so we spent many hours on buses and trains either getting to each other or spending time with each other.
 One of our favourite dates came in the spring of 2004, when we were flat broke, but we scraped up enough change to take the bus to Huntington Beach.
 It took four hours each way, but the company made the time fly.
 After we moved in together and bought our first car together my second year of college (a 1979 Datsun 280ZX), it spent more than half the year broken-down and in need of repairs, so we spent plenty more time on the local and regional transit system.
 Even with the car running, neither one of us used it to commute to school.
 As time went on, we came into possession of the car I grew up in, a 1994 Honda Civic, which is the vehicle that I rant about on this blog.

 In 2006, I dropped out of UCR a year shy of my bachelor's degree.
 I went to work as a cable TV technician, so I spent a lot of time driving on the roads in and around Riverside.
 My primary work area was in Rubidoux, Glen Avon, Pedley, Mira Loma and Eastvale, but I served all of the City of Riverside as well as northern San Bernardino and Rancho Cucamonga on a few occasions.
 During this time, I developed both my interest in media and voter behaviour, and my rage at our transportation system.
 I spent much of my free time reading about new urbanism and transit advocacy.